For the last few generations, it has been a tightly held belief that infants need a certain amount of sleep by day in order to be ‘well-rested’.

 There are two biological sleep regulators which ensure our bodies fall asleep when sleep is needed:

-- The Sleep-Wake Homeostat is driven by sleep inducing hormones which build up ‘sleep pressure’ until it reaches a point where we must fall asleep.
+- The Sleep-Wake Homeostat is driven by sleep-inducing hormones which build up ‘sleep pressure’ until it reaches a point where we must fall asleep.
 The sleep pressure builds throughout the day and reaches its peak at night, to help us find our soundest and longest sleep period – at night.

 - The Circadian Clock is our biological clock and it develops in the early days and weeks after a baby is born.
-It’s driven by environmental cues such as daylight, activity and stimulation to keep it in ‘real time’.
+It’s driven by environmental cues such as daylight, activity, and stimulation to keep it in ‘real-time’.
 Being in a darkened environment with limited stimulation and activity can confuse our biological clock and cause us to take more sleep than we normally would in daylight hours and this can disrupt night sleep.

 These factors are key to the Possums Approach.
-A baby will fall asleep when their sleep pressure reaches tipping point.
+A baby will fall asleep when their sleep pressure reaches the tipping point.

-Dr Douglas explains: ‘when we try to get these big long blocks of daytime sleep in a darkened room, we disrupt the circadian clock.
+Dr. Douglas explains: ‘when we try to get these big long blocks of daytime sleep in a darkened room, we disrupt the circadian clock.
 Sometimes, it’s a couple of weeks down the track that the disruption becomes clear, where trying to set up a pattern of these big blocks of day sleep leads to unnecessary broken sleep at night.’

 To understand more about babies’ circadian clocks, check out Baby Has Night And Day Mixed Up?
 Here’s What To Do.